Fall 2013 Crop insurance price discovery update

-As shown in the chart below, besides completing an APH database of less than four years, T-yields can also be used for Yield Adjustments (YA) or Yield Floors (YF).
-Under YA, actual yields that are less than 60% of the T-yield can be replaced.
-In this example with the T-yield equal to 80 bushels, the insured can replace any actual yield that is 48 bushels (60% of 80 bu) or less.
+Besides completing an APH database of less than four years, T-yields can also be used for Yield Adjustments (YA) or Yield Floors (YF).
+Under YA, as shown in the chart to the right, actual yields that are less than 60 percent of the T-yield can be replaced.
+In this example with the T-yield equal to 80 bushels, the insured can replace any actual yield that is 48 bushels (60 percent of 80 bu) or less.
 The premium rate the insurer is charged is based on the left database with an actual yield of 85 bu. while their guarantee is based on the database to the right of 87 bu.

-Under the scenario below, the producer farms in a county with a T-yield of 80 bu.
+Under the scenario to the right, (Yield Floor), the producer farms in a county with a T-yield of 80 bu.
 If they have five or more years of actual history, their approved yield could be 64 bu.
-(80% of 80 bu.).
+(80 percent of 80 bu.).
 The premium rate is based on the actual yield of 37 bu. while the guarantee is based on 64 bu.
 This show the importance of having accurate T-yields for areas and counties, so yields are not “artificially” held higher than could be produced.

 It's important to look at unit options